cpb/sexp_cli_tools/README.md

 #### Methods that call super, and methods that are super

+##### Iterating on figuring out `Sexp::Matcher` patterns

+What isn't show in [the commit which added the `Sexp::Matcher`](https://github.com/cpb/sexp_cli_tools/commit/34db6012b03f705b1d9c23025d3636fbf9d801dd) is the trial and error in the console trying to remember the terse rules.

+Setting up a unit test can help close that iteration loop.

 #### Hook methods from super callers

 #### Hook calls from super methods